John Newcomer: Early life

+Career in video games

 In 1981, Newcomer moved to Williams Electronics.
 The company had had a recent success with the 1980 game Defender, and believing video games to be the future of entertainment, sought new creative staff.
 To emphasize his creative spirit, Newcomer submitted his resume stuffed down the throat of a rubber chicken, and got the job.
 After a few days on staff, he generated a list of game ideas that included one based on The War of the Worlds and another for Joust.
 His vision for War of the Worlds was not technically feasible with the hardware at the time, but Joust was possible with Williams' existing hardware, and development began.

 Newcomer's initial vision was of Joust as a "flying game" with co-operative two-player gameplay.
 Rather than emulate the popular space theme of previous successful flying games such as Asteroids and Defender, he wanted to offer an alternative to spaceships.
 He made a list of things that could fly: machines, animals, and fictional characters.
 After evaluating the positive and negative of each idea, he chose birds, believing that they would have a wide appeal, choosing an ostrich and a stork as the main characters, with vultures as the enemies.

 The decision to use birds also prompted Newcomer to deviate from the then standard eight-direction joystick.
 He implemented a "flapping" mechanism to allow players to control the character's ascent and descent.
 With the vertical direction controlled via the arcade cabinet's button, a two-way joystick was added to dictate horizontal direction.

-Other games Newcomer helped design included the #1 coin-op games High Impact Football and its sequel Super High Impact.
+Other games Newcomer helped design included High Impact Football and its sequel Super High Impact.

 Williams Electronics eventually sold off the division which became Midway Games.
 Newcomer worked there as Senior Game Designer for 18 years until 1999, then moving to become Director of Game Design at Cybiko from 2000–2003, and VP of Game Design at In-Fusio from 2003–2007.
 He then was hired by MumboJumbo in 2007, serving first as General Manager of the Dallas Studio, and then transitioning to Director of Game Design.